-The Tuscarora, on the other hand, are a Precolonial people who still exist and are living today on our ancestral lands, thanks to our ancestors who refused to move out west or up north.
+The Tuscarora, on the other hand, are a Precolonial people who still exist and are living today on our ancestral lands, thanks to our ancestors who refused to move out west or

 Much of our history was lost, but thanks to our ancestors sacrifice, we are still here overlooking the waters from Lake Waccamaw to SeaBreeze.

 “YOU BURIED US NOT REALIZING WE WERE SEEDS BEING PLANTED TO BLOOM TODAY”

 In the early hours on a cold morning in late March, 1713, the great and powerful Tuscarora Nation was broken into pieces when their final stronghold, Fort Neoheroka, was burned to the ground by orders of Colonel James Moore.

 In the smoldering remains of the burned fort, Moore’s forces found the virgin territory of North Carolina’s interior was no longer able to resist their invasive advances.

 With the success of the colonials against the Tuscarora at Neoheroka, there was no longer an entity with enough strength to prevent the encroachment of the white man, and the Indian nations beyond the boundaries of Tuscarora territory no longer had security or safety from enslavement and death.

 This marked the end of what has been referred to throughout history as “The Tuscarora War”.